Akshay-Jhijhautia/Git_Linux/linux/linux.md

 20. `cp <path of file or file name> <path of file or file name>` -> helps to copy data of one file to anther file.

-21 `cp <path of file> <path of file>` -> move or cut-paste a file from one folder to another folder.
+21. `cp <path of file> <path of file>` -> copy-paste a file from one folder to another folder.
 This is also helpful in renaming a file.

 22. `tar -cf archive.zip <file> <file>` -> combines both files, into one zip file.